Plumsail/forms-docs/Public/designer/fields.rst

         - Select if the title is visible or not.
     *   - Width
         - Select the width of the title.
-    *   - FontSize
+    *   - Font Size
         - Select font size of the title.
+    *   - Font Style
+        - Select if the title is in italics or not.
+    *   - Font Weight
+        - Select if the title is bold or not.
-    *   - FontColor
+    *   - Font Color
         - Select font color of the title.
 Can be either selected or manually entered.
-    *   - FontStyle
-        - Select if the title is in italics or not.
-    *   - FontWeight
-        - Select if the title is bold or not.
     *   - Wrap
         - Select if the title will wrap if it has not enough space or not.

-CONTROL
+Control

 .. list-table::
     :widths: 10 40

     *   - Width
         - Allows you to set the width of the input field manually.
 Only takes number in pixels, no additional symbols required.
-    *   - Placeholder
+    *   - Hint
         - Allows you to set placeholder value for the text input.
 Can be used as an example for the users.
-    *   - FontSize
+    *   - Font Size
         - Select font size for the input.
+    *   - Font Style
+        - Select if the input is in italics or not.
+    *   - Font Weight
+        - Select if the input is bold or not.
-    *   - FontColor
+    *   - Font Color
         - Select font color for the input.
 Can be either selected or manually entered.
-    *   - FontStyle
-        - Select if the input is in italics or not.
-    *   - FontWeight
-        - Select if the input is bold or not.

-TextBox
+Single-line Text
 -------------------------------------------------------------
-TextBox is the basic text input field.
+Single-line Text is the basic text input field.
 It doesn't support multiple lines of text and doesn't include an editor, but it's well-suited for short and simple inputs.

 .. image:: ../images/designer/fields/TextBox.png
-   :alt: TextBox
+   :alt: Single-line Text

-TextBox unique properties
+Single-line Text unique properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-TextBox field has the following unique settings:
+Single-line Text field has the following unique settings:

-PATTERN
+Pattern

 .. list-table::
     :widths: 10 40

     *   - Type
-        - Select the Type of the Textbox, this will automatically apply a pattern to it.
+        - Select the Type of the Single-line Text, this will automatically apply a pattern to it.
 Several types are available, such as Email, Phone, Numeric, etc. This will determine what type of text can be input, and will give field a validator to make sure that the input is correct.
 You can alter any of the settings, this will automatically switch Type to Custom.
     *   - Pattern
         - A regex pattern which the field has to follow.
 You can either input your own, or select one of the available Types and it will be automatically set for you.
     *   - Flags